Vask af dit bæreredskab

 WASH

-Cotton is a very robust fiber that is easy to maintain and machine washable.
-It withstands up to 60 degrees Celsius.
-Detergents with enzymes are recommended, as this makes it possible to wash the fabric completely clean at lower temperatures.
-30 degrees is often enough.
-Washing at lower temperatures minimizes wear and tear on your gear.
+Cotton is a very sturdy fiber that is easy to maintain and can be machine washed.
+It can withstand temperatures of up to 60 degrees Celsius.
+Enzyme-containing detergents are recommended, as they allow for thorough cleaning at lower temperatures.
+30 degrees is often sufficient.
+Washing at lower temperatures minimizes wear on your carrier.

 DRYING

-We do not recommend tumble drying your cotton wrap, as there is a risk of it shrinking.
-However, you don't run the risk of ruining the wrap if you decide to do so.
-For tumble drying, we recommend cold air.
+We do not recommend tumble drying your cotton wrap, as there's a risk of shrinkage.
+However, you won't risk damaging the wrap if you decide to do so.
+If tumble drying, we recommend using cold air.

 IRONING

-Cotton can be ironed on medium-high heat.
+Cotton can be ironed at medium to high heat.
 Use steam.

 WASH

-Like cotton, linen is an easy care fiber, which means it can be machine washed with detergents containing enzymes.
-We recommend that you do not wash your linen carrier at more than 30 degrees to keep the linen's natural shine intact.
+Similar to cotton, linen is an easy-care fiber, meaning it can be machine washed with enzyme-containing detergents.
+We recommend not washing your linen carrier at more than 30 degrees to preserve the natural luster of the fabric.

 DRYING

-Linen should not be tumble dried if you want to keep the shine intact.
-Instead, let it air dry and smooth the fabric by hand.
-Then give it a good iron (medium-high heat) when it's still slightly damp.
+Linen should not be tumble dried if you want to maintain its luster.
+Instead, let it air dry and smooth out the fabric by hand.
+Then, give it a good ironing (medium to high heat) when it's still slightly damp.

 IRONING

-It is recommended to iron windings and slings with linen, as linen tends to fold in the same place, which can cause the threads to slide apart and over time create weaknesses in the fabric.
-This tendency is remedied by occasionally washing and ironing your carrier.
+It's recommended to iron linen wraps and slings, as linen tends to fold in the same place, causing threads to slide apart and potentially creating weaknesses in the fabric.
+This tendency can be alleviated by occasionally washing and ironing your carrier.

 WOOL

-Wool, like merino, a wonderful and robust fiber, but can felt if treated incorrectly.
-Felting is when the surface of the wool fibers rise up, contract, and interlock, like Velcro.
-A felt wrap/sling shrinks a lot when the fibers contract and the fabric becomes squeaky and less flexible.
-A felt carrier should not be used for carrying.
-Felting of wool is caused by a combination of three factors: moisture, rapid temperature changes and agitation.
+Wool, like merino, is a wonderful and robust fiber but can felt if treated incorrectly.
+Felting is when the surface of wool fibers rises, contracts, and interlocks like Velcro.
+A felted wrap/sling shrinks significantly as the fibers contract, becoming stiff and less flexible.
+A felted carrier should not be used for carrying.
+Felting of wool is caused by a combination of three factors: moisture, rapid temperature changes, and agitation.

 WASH